 All Jeep Wranglers have SFA (Solid Front Axles) and 4x U-joints.
 They are located on each end of the front axle.
 The other 2x U-joints are located on the front and rear driveshafts.

 A bad U-joint emits an audible metallic clicking noise as it rotates.
 Once a U-joint lacks sufficient lubrication it wears out fairly quickly.
-There are tiny pin-shaped bearings inside the short cross-shaped joint that requires sufficient lubrication as it rotates at thousands of RPMs under load.
+There are tiny pin-shaped bearings inside the short cross-shaped joint that require sufficient lubrication as it rotates at thousands of RPMs under load.

 It is not recommended to drive your vehicle for extended periods with a bad U-joint since this may fail completely, causing possible damage to brake lines, the transmission line, or the driveshaft.